SamuelSwartzberg/flashcardifying_text_temp/inf.md

-style props is using react props to change the style of a component style props are not enabled by default, but are used extensively in various react styling frameworks style props mostly are named as the css properties are, but in camelCase and often also have a few character shorthand e.g. margin-top -> marginTop / mt
+style props is using react props to change the style of a component style props are not enabled by default, but are used extensively in various react styling frameworks style props mostly are named as the css properties are (subject to the camelcaseification/abbreviation described elsewhere) style props also offer some abbreviated values: linear/radial-gradient() -> linear/radial() to top, to top right, ... -> to-t, to-tr...
-`&lt;Box maxW="960px" mx="auto" /&gt;`   style props
-for style props, even in the unabbreviated camelCase spellings, some things are abbreviated, eg. background -> bg style props also offer some abbreviated values: linear/radial-gradient() -> linear/radial() to top, to top right, ... -> to-t, to-tr...